 (1) As used in this section, unless the context clearly requires otherwise, the following definitions apply:

-(h) "Permit" means a special trapping permit issued to a person under the authority of RCW 77.15.194
+(e) "Special trapping permit" means a permit issued to a person under the authority of RCW 77.15.194

 and the provisions of this section to use certain body-gripping traps to abate an animal problem for thirty days.

 (f) "Permittee" means the person to whom a special trapping permit is granted.

 (2) It is unlawful to trap wildlife using body-gripping traps without a special trapping permit issued by the department.

 (3) It is unlawful to fail to comply with any conditions of a special trapping permit to trap.

 (4) Persons issued a special trapping permit must submit a report of wildlife taken to the department within ten days after the permit expiration date as defined on the permit.

 (5) It is unlawful to knowingly offer to sell, barter, or otherwise exchange the raw fur or carcass of a mammal that has been trapped pursuant to a special trapping permit.